Mamogapi/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory print the current working directory 1-listit list the content of current working directory 2-bring_me_home navigate to the home directory
+0-current_working_directory print the current working directory 1-listit list the content of current working directory 2-bring_me_home navigate to the home directory 3-listfiles list the contents of working directory in a long format